sagemath/trac_to_gh/Issue 8071.md

 # Issue 8071: Trivial kernel of a matrix over non-fields are broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8071

 Original creator: rbeezer